fluxcd/community/GOVERNANCE.md

       This should be rare, due to the social cost of discontinuing the Consensus process for this reason.
       Most decisions should wait for the above process to take its course.
 - If Deciders agree to a vote, the default is a Simple Majority.
-- However, there are cases that require stronger voting – Supermajority – specified below:
+- However, there are cases that require stronger voting – Supermajority or Unanimity – specified below:

 ### Simple Majority Decisions